 Water Lily with Frog is only 2.25” high; the frog is peeking out from the left-hand side of the flower.
 It is 4.25” wide and was shown in Cybis’ special 50th Anniversary brochure as a 1989 introduction at $325.
 Any pieces that were physically produced during 1989 will have the special backstamp shown in Signatures and Marks.
 This non-limited edition continued to be offered by Cybis until the studio ceased manufacturing in during the 2000s.

 A sculpture named New Jersey Flower, the Violet was included in the short-lived New Jersey Collection during the 1990s.
 In the absence of any photographs, detailed speculation as to what this piece may have looked like may be perused in the separate New Jersey Collection post.

-This lovely blue morning glory was never released as a retail edition; this is the original artist’s proof created by Lynn Klockner Brown.
-It is 3.75″ high and according to the auctioneer’s description has “some losses and repair” to one of the flowers.
+This lovely Morning Glory was never released as a retail edition; this is the original artist’s proof created by Lynn Klockner Brown from her personal collection.
+It is 3.75″ high.